Last Updated May 10, 2022

 With online banks, it usually takes a few business days for the money to be transferred to a physical bank where you can access the money; therefore it reduces impulse purchases.

-A high-yield online savings account that I like is Radius Bank High Yield Savings Account.
+A high-yield online savings account that I like is CIT Bank.
 I like this account because it pays a fairly high interest on your money (compared to other banks).

 Also, since it’s an online bank, it’s harder to be tempted to spend your money.

 If you want to shop around for some other accounts that might be better for your needs, you can find a list of some of the best high-yield online savings accounts HERE.

 Automate Your Savings

 Automating your savings is a big way to save at least 30 percent of your income.
 Automate your savings by setting reoccurring transfers to your online bank account.

 Automating your savings makes it easier to save because you will never be tempted to skip saving.
 The money just goes into your savings account automatically before you can get a chance to spend it.

 I recommend you set an automatic transfer to your online savings account every pay period.
 Automating the process lets your savings grow unattended.

 If you schedule the transfer around the time that you get paid, the money for savings never really mixes with your spending funds.
 Over time, you may get used to living on that smaller amount, making it easier to let your savings build.